awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-datasync-task-options.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TaskQueueing`  <a name="cfn-datasync-task-options-taskqueueing"></a>
-A value that determines whether tasks should be queued before executing the tasks\.
-If set to `ENABLED`, the tasks will be queued\.
-The default is `ENABLED`\.
+Specifies whether tasks should be queued before executing the tasks\.
+The default is `ENABLED`, which means the tasks will be queued\.
 If you use the same agent to run multiple tasks, you can enable the tasks to run in series\.
 For more information, see [Queueing task executions](https://docs.aws.amazon.com/datasync/latest/userguide/run-task.html#queue-task-execution)\.
 *Required*: No
 *Type*: String